by John Darer® CLU ChFC MSSC CeFT® RSP CLTC

 One situation where you may need to explore this option is if a structured settlement annuitant dies and the present value of the "certain" and/or "guaranteed" but not yet received structured settlement payments at date of the decedent's death exceeds the estate tax exemption amount.
-Hard to do in 2019 with increased thresholds (updated).
+Hard to do in 2021 with today's thresholds (updated).
 If there is no liquidity in the estate to pay the estate or inheritance taxes then a sale of a portion of structured settlement payment rights may be necessary.

 An important caveat is that there is no regulation of the sales practices of these secondary market companies at this time.
 The state in which you reside likely has a Structured Settlement Protection Act (SSPA) which requires a court approval process to determine whether any attempt to sell payments is in your best interest (updated).
 Of such companies, there are some ethical practitioners, but many vultures who exhibit (or have exhibited) questionable business methods and scam people out of their money with aggressive sales tactics.

 All in all a structured settlement beneficiary should take their time.
 Consult with the structured settlement consultant who created the structured settlement, if you know who that is, your lawyer, or an independent financial professional who is a structured settlement expert.
 Only deal with licensed and credentialed experts.